souviksaha97/EmmaAsisstant/README.md

 Integrated new API parameters

 ## 11/04/2020
 Resolved issue related to AM/PM
+Downloaded URL for web image

 ## List of changes to do
 Max, min temperature